celso/c64/README.md

 * A SID file contains both the data and the code to play the music.
 The code must reside in a specific RAM address, specified inside the SID file, and changes from music to music, which means that if you want to use another .sid file with this demo, you need to make sure that:
     * It starts in the same memory address.
-    * You change the code accordingly, if it doesn't (advanced).
+    * You change the code accordingly if it doesn't (advanced).
     * It doesn't overlap with the rest of the memory we need to run our program (Kick Assembler will warn you if it does).
-RAM is scarse, and musics can be big.
+RAM is scarce and musics can be big.
 * You can check the SID file [specification here][12].
 * You should absolutely take a look at the [High Voltage SID Collection][13] and this [SID player & visualizer][15] ([github][16]) in javascript